goboru/GhibliBrewer/README.md

 # All palettes as set by default
 display.ghibli()

-# Display all palettes for with colours with "n"
+# Display all palettes with a specific number of colors with "n"
 display.ghibli(n=4)

 # Change the direction of the palettes with "direction"